qwerty-1871/cmdtaggr/README.md

 ```

 ## Usage
 Run `cmdtaggr help` for a list of commands or `cmdtaggr tui` for a guided interface
+There is a configuration file in ~/.cmdtaggr/config.sh.
+Instructions for its use are contained therein